Personal Income Tax

 Foundations, associations and public bodies will have to add back their costs incurred in relation with the utilisation of property to their tax base even if they do not perform business activities at all.

-In case of preferential transfer of assets, the transferring company has to increase its tax base with the amount of tax deduction it had claimed earlier in relation with the asset transfer if the participation received in exchange for its assets is disposed of before the deferred corporate tax is paid.
+In case of preferential transfer of assets, the transferring company has to increase its tax base with the amount of tax deduction it had claimed earlier in relation with the asset transfer if the participation received in exchange for its assets is sold before the deferred corporate tax is paid.

 Loss carry forward

-50% of the negative tax base incurred due to the application of R&D tax deductions will be allowed to carry forward but only if the company has also claimed for social security tax allowance in respect of its R&D activity.
+50% of the negative tax base incurred due to the application of R&D tax deductions will be allowed to carry forward but only if the company has also claimed social security tax allowance in respect of its R&D activity.

 Transactions involving a foreign company and its Hungarian branch will have to be documented only if those transactions are taxable in Hungary (according to the double tax treaty in place).